The Holy Spirit or my conscience?

 I know who I am in Christ

 Dear reader, you’ve been saved by grace through faith in Jesus Christ- Ephesians 2:8-9.
 Hallelujah!
 My question is: do you know who you are in Christ?
-So important is your identity, you should not take it for granted.
+Your identity is important, and you should not take it for granted.
 There is enormous comfort and security when we have the knowledge and an understanding of our identity in Christ.

 (CLICK TO LISTEN TO AUDIO VERSION)

-You are a new creation in Christ- 2 Cor 5:17.
+You are a new creation in Christ—2 Corinthians 5:17.
 This means you begin a fresh, clean page of your life in Christ.
-Knowing your identity helps you stand firm in every situation; good or bad, sweet or sour.
+Knowing your identity helps you stand firm in every situation, good or bad, sweet or sour.
 We can enjoy our new life in Christ uninterrupted.
 It gives us the confidence to live in God’s will and to act in faith accordingly.
-The knowledge about your identity spares you the headache of being a crowd follower and a people pleaser.
+Knowing your identity spares you the headache of being a crowd follower and a people-pleaser.

 As Christians, we are not just followers of Christ.
 We are in fellowship with Christ.
 Our identity is in Christ.
 The word of God says we are joined in one spirit with Christ- 1 Corinthians 6:17, 1 John 2:15.
 In Him, we are complete -Colossians 2:10, reconciled to God- 2 Corinthians 5:18, children of God- John 1:12, and many more.